Does the idea of helping people find love make you happy?

 Next up, write down what skills you bring to the table for this path.
 Are you experienced in it already?
 Do you have some training or book-learning that would apply?
 Round up your awesomeness!

-After you identify what you already know, it’s time to think about what you don’t.
+After you identify what you already know, and learn about what is helpful in the industry, it’s time to think about what else you should know in order to be successful.

 You *probably* need a little more training in order to be excellent in your chosen area, and that’s more than fine, learning is awesome!